CS5008-khoury-lionelle/hw04/instructions/README.md

-# Homework 05 - Sort Analysis
+# Homework 04 - Sort Analysis

 > **Notice**
-> This assignment builds directly on Team Activity 05 - Bubble Sort and Team Activity 06 - Merge Sort.
-You will want to make the code for the activity is completed.
+> This assignment builds directly on Team Activity 04 - Bubble Sort and Team Activity 05 - Merge Sort.

-> This is a two week assignment! (essentially both Homework 05 and 06 combined)
+> This is a two week assignment! (essentially both Homework 04 and 05 combined)

 For this homework, you will be writing two other Quadratic Sorts, $O(n^2)$: Insertion and Substitution sort.
 More importantly, you will be running an experiment getting timings for the sorts, and thinking